P6rguVyrst/100-days-of-code/log.md

 ### Day 5: December 10, 2017 - Coding music
 **Today's Progress**: Wrote code to explore sounds in sonic-pi powered by python-sonic.

 **Thougts**: Yesterday I talked about an idea I had once with a friend and he reccommended me an awesome tool called sonic-pi.
 Although it seems to be written in Ruby, there's a Python interface in pypi called python-sonic.
 Check it out, it's awesome!

+### Day 6: December 11, 2017 - Flask
+**Today's Progress**: Fixed stuff.

+**Thougts**: Nothing to see here, move along.
+Not 100% sure where I'm going with this, but I seem to be moving along just nicely.
+Speed is another factor...